-In acute osteomyelitis, infections of the leg and arm bones cause fever and, sometimes days later, pain in the infected bone.
+In acute osteomyelitis spread through the blood, infections of the leg and arm bones may cause fever and, sometimes days later, pain in the infected bone.
 The area over the bone may be sore, red, warm, and swollen, and movement may be painful.
 The person may lose weight and feel tired.

 When osteomyelitis results from infections in nearby soft tissues or direct invasion by an organism, the area over the bone swells and becomes painful.
 Abscesses may form in the surrounding tissue.
 These infections may not cause fever.